 You need to enable Peter to log on.
+What should you do?

-- A. Create an account for Peter's computer in the Computers container. - B. Grant the Log on locally user right to Peter's user account. - C. Enable Peter's user account. - D. Change the properties of Peter's user account so he can log on to any computer.
+A. Create an account for Peter's computer in the Computers container.

+- B. Grant the Log on locally user right to Peter's user account. - C. Enable Peter's user account. - D. Change the properties of Peter's user account so he can log on to any computer.